saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 On the Details page provide following information:

-Create and confirm an Administration password: xxxxxx (you can use when you need to access the database)
+Create and confirm an Administration password: Ach1z0#d (you can use when you need to access the database)

 Compute shape: VM.Standard1.1 (shape that will meet your load and processing requirements)